redkyn/assigner/TUTORIAL.md

 Currently, this feature is supported for workflows in which an automated grading script runs as part of a Continuous Integration (CI) job and produces an output file (artifact) containing the score.
 Only GitLab CI is supported at this time.

+You can view an example autograder utilizing this workflow here: [grade-sh](https://gitlab.com/classroomcode/grade-sh).

 In order for Assigner to consume the result of a grading CI job, the job must publish a plaintext artifact.
 The last token in this artifact must be the student's result *as a percentage*.
 This percentage can be a whole number or a decimal.
 An example valid output file
 (just the last few lines) is as follows: